coders-school/stl/module3/02_iterators.en.md

 ___

-### Curiosity
+### Trivia

-Another type was introduced in C ++ 17: `ContiguousIterator`.
+Another type was introduced in C++17: `ContiguousIterator`.
 It includes all the features of the Random Access iterator and ensures that all data is arranged in one place in memory.

 ___